gregtatum/ml-driver/README.md

 - `create_translations_session`, `run_translations_session`, `destroy_translations_session`

 Each helper returns a Python dict mirroring the structured data returned from Firefox’s JS actors, so you can compose new workflows or plug in real ML models/tasks.

+### Examples

+The `examples/` directory contains standalone scripts for the demo flows showcased in `script.py`—use them as starting points for new experiments.